-To be honest I did expected that we would be parting all nights in Madrid, but turned out we enjoyed so much the day time activities that we ditched the clubs to be fresh in the next day expedition.
-However, in the nights that we went out we found some nice places to experience a local dinner and drinks.
-Without doubt the best area for trying the best food in Madrid are Malasaña and Chueca, also you can find good places around Plaza Mayor and Puerta del Sol.
+To be honest I did expect that we would be parting all nights in Madrid, but turned out we enjoyed so much the day time activities that we ditched the clubs to be fresh in the next day expedition.
+However, on the nights that we went out we found some nice places to experience a local dinner and drinks.
+Without a doubt, the best area for trying the best food in Madrid are Malasaña and Chueca, also you can find good places around Plaza Mayor and Puerta del Sol.

-Malasaña neighborhood is full of small tapas bar and trendy restaurants.
-There you can find from a traditional spanish tapa to a cheap pizza, it all depends on your taste and pocket.
+Malasaña neighborhood is full of small tapas bars and trendy restaurants.
+There you can find from a traditional Spanish tapa to a cheap pizza, it all depends on your taste and pocket.
 Besides Malasaña is the Chueca area, well-known for the clubs, gay bars, and sex shops.
 I love there, so many nice places, lively street and people with different styles.
 Our pick for two nights out there was the tapas bar El Tigre, food in Madrid with tons of fun and interesting people!